nithilan4/data-sending/README.md

 # data-sending
-uses node, sockets, mongodb, and indexeddb to make sure that you never lose data.
+uses node, sockets, and indexeddb to make sure that you never lose data.